Under Siege: Production

+Development and pre-production

 The film was based on an original spec script by J. F. Lawton called Dreadnought which sold for $1 million.

-Warners wanted Steven Seagal to star in the film but he turned it down at first.
+Warners wanted Seagal to star in the film but he turned it down at first.
 Seagal later said he had problems with the role of a character "who is at first a bimbo jumping out of a cake and gets paired up with me."
 But he said that in revisions of the script, the role became a character "who gradually reveals her intelligence."

 Lawton said "We are trying to make him [Seagal] more mainstream...getting him out of the pure action genre and into an acting role."
 The writer added "I'm trying to bring the budget within a reasonable range.
 The original script was almost irresponsible, with things like battleships getting blown up...the way it was, Dreadnought would have cost $100 million-plus to make.
 Now we're looking at the $30 million range...
 It was Steven's idea to fit the Pearl Harbor Memorial into the film, because all these incredible ships would be there—a spectacular sight."

 Director Andrew Davis had previously made Above the Law with Steven Seagal.
 Davis later said "Terry Semel wanted us to get back together again saying that Seagal was only in the movie 41 minutes.
 Tommy Lee is in the movie longer than Steven.
 It was fine, it was fine.
 It worked out well.
 We had a nice time down in Mobile and had a lot of fun making the movie, and that was the movie that got me The Fugitive so it was worth it."

+In a 2018 interview with The Hollywood Reporter, Pamela Anderson claimed that she was a contender for the role of Jordan Tate, but was dropped after refusing to sleep with Seagal.
+Busey claimed in later interviews that Seagal sexually harassed Eleniak on set, but she has denied that Seagal ever acted inappropriately with her during casting or filming.